hackgvl/trolley-tracker-api-dot-net/README.md

  NOTE: Refer to the Javascript located in source folder DBVisualizer / index.html for example parse sequences.
 Most applications will only need a subset of those calls.

 API views may be entered into a browser and the results will be in XML.
 API views called from CURL and specified with text/xml return as XML.
-Applications wishing for JSON should specify in their request ìContent-type: application/json; charset=utf-8î
+Applications wishing for JSON should specify in their request ‚ÄúContent-type: application/json; charset=utf-8‚Äù

 #### GET /api/v1/Trolleys/Running
 Returns list of all active trollies and their current locations.
 This should be the call to use to get all trolley positions because it can handle many clients with minimal overhead.